 Now you already know that these addresses will exhaust at some point.
-Since the number of people using the internet is growing, there was a need for some newer format to handle more IP addresses.
-This gave birth to the IPv6.
+Since the number of people using the internet is growing, there was a need for some newer formats to handle more IP addresses.
+This gave birth to IPv6.

 IPv6, true to its name is the sixth term in the development of the Internet Protocol.
 An IPv6 address consists of 8 terms of 4 digit hexadecimal numbers, each from 0-F(0-15).
 An IPv6 address looks like this.